-We next present applications of our method to the study of potential counterexamples of the Andrews--Curtis conjecture.
-Concretely, given a balanced presentation $\P$, we find an acyclic matching $M$ in $\X(K'_\P)$ such that the presentation $\Q_{K'_\P,M}$ is greedily trivializable.
+We next present an application of our method to computationally prove that some potential counterexamples of the Andrews--Curtis conjecture can be $Q^{**}$-trivialized.
+Concretely, given a balanced presentation $\P$, we computationally generate an acyclic matching $M$ in $\X(K'_\P)$ such that the presentation $\Q_{K'_\P,M}$ is greedily trivializable.
 All the computations are made using {\fontfamily{lmss}\selectfont SAGE} \cite{sagemath}.
-The code to replicate these examples can be found at \cite{finite-spaces}, whereas the outline of the routine described in Appendix \ref{appendix code sage}.
-We remark that in all of the following examples of balanced presentations $\P$ of the trivial group, the reduction algorithm applied to the presentation $\Q_{K'_\P,T}$, with $T$ the spanning tree induced by the matching $M$, is not able to trivialize it (cf. Lemma \ref{matching tree}).
+The code to replicate the following examples can be found at \cite{finite-spaces}, whereas the outline of the routine is described in Appendix \ref{appendix code sage}.
+We remark that in all of these examples of balanced presentations $\P$ of the trivial group, the reduction algorithm applied to the presentation $\Q_{K'_\P,T}$, with $T$ the spanning tree induced by the matching $M$, is not able to trivialize it (cf. Lemma \ref{matching tree}).

 \begin{example}[Akbulut \& Kirby \cite{MR816520}] The family of balanced presentations of the trivial group $\A\K_n$ was inspired by the case $n=4$, which corresponds to a handle decomposition of the Akbulut-Kirby 4-sphere: We prove that the presentation